 Item 6.
-SELECTED FINANCIAL DATA
+SELECTED FINANCIAL DATA (in millions, except per share amounts)

-The selected financial data presented below under the captions "Statement of Operations Data" and "Balance Sheet Data" as of and for the five-year period ended December 31, 2016 are derived from consolidated financial statements of the Company, which have been audited by an independent registered public accounting firm.
+The selected financial data presented below under the captions "Statement of Operations Data" and "Balance Sheet Data" as of and for the five-year period ended December 31, 2017, are derived from consolidated financial statements of the Company, which have been audited by an independent registered public accounting firm.
 This data should be read in conjunction with the accompanying notes, the Company's consolidated financial statements and the related notes thereto, and "Management's Discussion and Analysis of Financial Condition and Results of Operations," all included elsewhere in this annual report.